 While they were on opposite sides of the country, this author’s not believing in coincidence shows up in the acknowledgement of the nearly simultaneous realizations that comfort, clarity, and answers were present in Islam.
 What Sulaiman and Mutah already shared – growing up without parents, carrying adult responsibilities before being of age to drive, vote, or drink, experiencing rampant discrimination and the inherent racism that may as well be weaved into the American flag, and being dedicated to Hip Hop’s activism as much as its artistry – laid the groundwork for them to, at some point, work together.
 This eventually happened, thanks to a mutual friend.

 Sulaiman attended New York University Steinhardt School of Culture, Education, and Human Development for his Masters Degree in teaching English as a second language (TESOL) in fall 2003.
 Before that began, he realized he wanted, and needed, to continue his spiritual fulfillment by going to Saudi Arabia and being near Mecca and Medina.
 He chose TESOL on the suggestion of a friend, who had shared that people who taught English to Saudi youth were in high demand, their salaries were tax-free, and paid medical and housing expenses were included in the salary.
 Recall that Sulaiman had turned down Deutsche Bank’s offer to work there permanently after graduation; he needed something that was – for him – truer and deeper.
 His first teaching job was in Dammam, September 2004.
 He moved to Riyadh in 2006 and worked there for 12 years, moving quickly up the ranks in academia to a role as a course supervisor at King Saud bin Abdulaziz University.
-Today he is the English Department’s Lecturer and Coordinator at King Fahd University in Dhahran, which he has been since 2018.
-He uses his academic and intellectual platforms to rid the teaching of the English language of racist and discriminatory practices.
-This work extends beyond the university, and appears via routinely published scholarly articles and international workshops.
+Between 2018 and mid-2021, he was the English Department’s Lecturer and Coordinator at King Fahd University in Dhahran.
+As always, he used the academic and intellectual platforms to rid teaching of the English language of its racist and discriminatory practices.
+His work extends beyond the university, and appears via routinely published scholarly articles and international workshops.

 Before Mutah moved permanently to Saudi Arabia in 2010, where he would make an entirely new life, he closed the door on his impressive life in the music industry by doing something significant.
 He wrote “What’s Wrong”, a song on Darryl ‘DMC’ McDaniels’s award-winning solo album “Checks, Thugs & Rock and Roll”.
 He declared, “Having listened to and watched RUN DMC, who were legends and pioneers, when I was growing up, and Tupac respected them, it as a dream come true.”
 This was the last thing he would do as a musician because upon converting to Islam: Mutah “found what [he] hadn’t in the music industry with women, with drinking and drugs.”
 And it was more than finding peace through practicing Islam: “Before this,” he stated clearly, “I hadn’t cared about living or dying, and I hadn’t, since getting involved in the street life.
 When I saw the darkness, I gave up.
 To be honest, after losing Tupac and Kadafi, I lost all hope.”
 Prior to his move, in 2006 (and continuing today) he participated in public speaking engagements around the US, Europe, Australia, and Africa talking about “life in the ghetto” within the context of being an entertainer.
 He digs deep into youth violence, gang life, and urban life.
 Mutah has found the audiences are “more prone to listen to an ex-rapper than people in their own neighborhood.”
 In his talks these days, he discusses his complete denunciation of extremism in Islam, his life as a Muslim, and how this life is better than those led by gang members, drug dealers, and rappers.